easyt0re/piecewiseLinearModel/README.md

 noted that most parts in ADAMS were actually defined as "steel"

-noted that BD was not modeled in Simscape model and it should be "aluminium"
+noted that BD was not modeled in Simscape model and it should be "aluminum"

 after this update, the torque at the origin looked closer to that observed in ADAMS